skoiv/order-management/README.md

 ### Backend (NestJS)

 The backend is built with NestJS and provides a RESTful API.
 Key features:
-- TypeScript for type safety
+- TypeScript
-- DTOs for request/response validation
+- DTOs for request/response
-- Environment-based configuration
 - Docker containerization

 Development workflow: